Animadversio/Animadversio.github.io/_academic_notes/Note on Visual Imagery.md

 * Usage in daily cognition
   * Closely related to memory.
   * We solve some cognitive task by recreating the visual scene in mind and examine the mind picture!
+  * Some tasks are memory about spatial some are feature memory!
 * Usage in creative work
   * Provides another way of thinking, other than verbal and logical induction.
 Intuition

 ## Characteristics of Imagery

+> Is the representation spatial or propositional?